Why Every Developer Should Try Competitive Programming

 5. You Join a Global Community

 Competitive programming has a vibrant community.
-You'll find:
+You will find outlets like these.

 6. It's Measurable Progress